+

 1. Clones the specified Git repository to a temporary directory

-3. Copies those files/folders to your current working directory
+4. Copies the filtered files/folders to your current working directory

 • For folders, it recursively copies all contents (regardless of whether the inner files start with a dot)